-Besides these basics needed for cooking, you’ll probably want to stock up on some foods to grab on the go, such as whole grain breads for vegetarian sandwiches, veggie burgers or meat substitutes, soy or dairy cheese, vegetarian deli slices, condiments, breakfast cereal, salad dressing, fresh fruit and snacks such as popcorn, pretzels and chips and salsa.
-I like to keep flour tortillas on hand too for quick burritos and wraps.
+Besides these basics needed for cooking, you’ll probably want to stock up on some foods to grab on the go, such as whole-grain breads for vegetarian sandwiches, veggie burgers or meat substitutes, soy or dairy cheese, vegetarian deli slices, condiments, breakfast cereal, salad dressing, fresh fruit and snacks such as popcorn, pretzels and chips and salsa.
+We recommend keeping flour tortillas on hand too for quick burritos and wraps.

 Dry and Canned Goods

 Pasta and rice are familiar foods that can be prepared in countless different ways.
 Stock up on brown rice instead of white for an added nutritional boost.

 - Pasta and other noodles

 - Beans, chickpeas, and lentils (canned or dry)

 - Rice or other whole grains such as quinoa, millet, and barley

 - Textured vegetable protein, otherwise known as TVP (or you might prefer to keep some frozen meat substitutes on hand)

 We recommend using egg replacer in baked goods even if you’re not vegan, as it keeps well and is much more convenient, healthy and cost-effective than eggs.
 If you’re trying to cut out refined sugar, a liquid sweetener such as agave nectar or brown rice syrup is essential.